 *Month wrong, should be May according to the 1939 Register.

 However Charles Clifford Reid was remembered by his family as his name was put forward to be added to the War Memorial, so he was well loved and will be remembered.
-He is also remembered on the Hawarden WW2 War Memorial, please click on the link
+He is also remembered on the Hawarden WW2 War Memorial, and the Hawarden Grammar School Roll of Honour, please click on the link